FAQ

 How far are you from McMaster University?

 We are about 5 kilometres away from Mac and you can get there easily by bus, bike, or car.
 You can even walk there if you have the time!
-We have maps if you need them.

 Can I check in late?
 Or early?